ugoswami11/ml-course-bootcamp/notes/intro-to-ml.md

 *Machine Learning* is the use and development of computer systems that are able to learn and adapt without following explicit instructions, by using algorithms and statistical models to analyse and draw inferences from patterns in data.

-Let's learn with the help of an exmaple.
+Let's learn with the help of an example.

 Imagine we have a car classified website where you go if you want to sell or buy a car.
 Now if someone wants to sell the car they put the features of the car, pictures and list their price.
 Now the seller want's to find a price which is relevant to the car and not go too high or too low with the prices.
-Now as a owner of the webiste we will use machine learning to provide the correct price for the car to be sold based on the features.
+Now as an owner of the webiste we will use machine learning to provide the correct price for the car to be sold based on the features.
 We will ask seller to provide features like listed below

 | Year | Manufacturer | Mileage | ... | Price |